 Electronic waste is made up of old, discarded computer keyboards, monitors, laptops, printers, TVs, CDs, batteries, mobile phone chargers, compact florescent lamps (CFLs) etc, all of which contain toxic products.
 For instance cathode ray tubes (CRTs) contain lead, Liquid crystal displays (LCDs) contain mercury, flame retardant plastic contains polybrominated diphenyl ethers (PBDEs).
 All these endanger human health by polluting air and water.

-India generates e-waste in excess of 500,000 tons each year and very little of it is getting recycled.
+According to a study by NASSCOM Foundation, India generates 1.85 million tonnes of e-waste every year and not all of it is getting recycled.
 Unfortunately, most households prefer to sell their e-waste to local scarp dealers who have no expertise in scientific processing of ewaste.
 After removal of chips, circuit boards etc, the ewaste gets dumped in landfills and in due course the toxic metals and chemicals penetrate the soil to contaminate ground-water.

 Get your waste and e-waste disposed off safely…